 - Photosensitivity (sensitivity to UV light)

 Until recently nutritional management of horses and ponies with liver disease has focused on providing a low protein, low oil and often a high starch diet.
 However as knowledge of liver disease in horses and other species improves, there appears to be little justification for such dramatic adjustments.
 In fact, dietary adaption is no longer recommended at all in cases of 'compensated' liver disease unless the current diet is significantly over-supplied with protein and/or starch.
 The following recommendations only apply to horses with severe liver disease showing signs such as weight loss, jaundice and depression or abnormal blood results such as low serum albumin.

-- Aim to meet but not exceed protein requirements which may be most detrimental in horses/ ponies displaying neurological signs of liver disease such as head pressing.
+- Aim to meet but not exceed protein requirements.
+Excessive protein intake may be most detrimental in horses/ ponies displaying neurological signs of liver disease such as head pressing.
 However, encouraging the horse/ pony to eat may be more important than restricting protein intake

 - Providing sufficient levels of quality protein and in particular lysine is still important

 - Although high protein ingredients/ feeds such linseed and soya do not need to be avoided completely, seek advice from a nutritionist before adding them to your horse's diet

 - Regulating protein intake is thought to be less important for horses showing other clinical signs of impaired liver function.
 Excessively restricting protein intake may lead to the breakdown of muscle tissue

 - Forage should remain the foundation of the horse's diet and ideally be fed ad-lib

 - Be cautious of turning out on 'lush pasture' or providing high protein hay/ haylage, particularly in cases showing neurological sigs of liver damage

 - Avoid alfalfa hay which is typically high in protein